eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

-\[Topic 25\] and \[Topic 26\] (combined into one topic), present the current and foreseen status of the catalogues, their creation, distribution, discovery, management and maintenance, that will allow simple update procedures, not burdening the process on the one hand, while ensuring consistent and on-going mechanisms to keep the catalogues updated and accessible to the relevant actors, both those that create the content and those that use, consume and process the attributes and the attestations, and - last but not least - for the general public.
+\[Topic 25\] and \[Topic 26\] (combined into one topic), present the current and foreseen status of the catalogues, their creation, distribution, discover, management and maintenance, that will allow simple updates procedures, not burdening the process on the one hand, while ensuring consistent and on-going mechanism to keep the catalogues updated and accessible to the relevant actors, both those that create the content and those that use, consume and process the attributes and the attestations, and - last but not least - for the general public.